AyahSaid/find-a-tail-pet-adoption-portal/README.md

 [![MySQL](https://img.shields.io/badge/Database-MySQL-%234479A1?logo=mysql&logoColor=white)](https://www.mysql.com)

 ## 📝 Overview
-**Find a Tail** is a data-driven full-stack web application built to streamline and secure the process of animal rescue and pet adoption.
-Developed as a collaborative team project for the *Web Technologies* curriculum, this platform features an intuitive public-facing interface for prospective adopters alongside an isolated, functional back-office administrative platform.
+**Find a Tail** is a data-driven full-stack pet adoption web application developed as a collaborative team project for the **Web Technologies** course at the German Jordanian University.

-The system utilizes session-based authorization structures, secure form handling pipelines, and a structured **MySQL** relational database state managed completely by custom **PHP** backend logic operations.
+The platform connects potential adopters with rescue animals looking for homes through an easy-to-use interface.
+Instead of rendering static content, the system utilizes an active server-side authentication state and a relational database backend to orchestrate application validation pipelines, dynamic search indexing, and a back-office administration tracking panel.

 ---

 ## 🎬 Video Demo
-Since this repository serves as a public source-code archive, a complete walkthrough of the user signup flow, dynamic pet browsing, adoption form validation triggers, and the back-office administrative decisions panel can be viewed here:
+A complete walkthrough of the user signup flow, pet browsing, adoption request process validation triggers, and the live back-office admin dashboard can be viewed here:

 [![Watch the Demo](https://img.shields.io/badge/Play_Demo_Video-Click_Here-FF6B6B?style=for-the-badge&logo=youtube&logoColor=white)](https://bit.ly/Pet_Adoption_Portal)